-Deciding what to gift to give at a bridal shower all comes down to your personal budget, unique taste, and relationship to the bride.
-Some bridal showers are designated as personal (lingerie) or for the home.
-If that's the case, follow that direction.
-If it's just called a bridal shower and there is no registry, think about what types of gifts will be useful after the wedding, such as items for cooking or entertaining or bed and bath linens.
+If there is no registry, theme, or suggestions, you will have to rely on your knowledge of the bride.
+That's easier if you are close, but if you are an acquaintance, consider politely asking a family member or a friend for some great gift ideas for the bride.
+Think about what types of gifts will be useful after the wedding, such as items for cooking. entertaining, bed, bath, or travel.
 You can also choose a gift for the couple rather than just the bride.
 Whether it's a kitchen appliance or new nifty gadget they'll both use, a shared gift for the couple is a good choice as they start life together.

 While you have to give a gift, you don't necessarily need to buy something.
 You can include services you are willing to perform as your gift.
 Include these as a gift certificate for the bride to redeem, perhaps wrapped up in a box or in a basket with some useful items.
 You can price them according to what these services go for in your community, but generally you will try to aim for a $75 value rather than the low end.